Best Years Of Our Lives (1946) Director: William Wyler

 “I had a dream.
 I dreamt I was home.
 I’ve had that same dream hundreds of times before.
 This time, I wanted to find out if it’s really true.
 Am I really home?”

-As the first film to win eight Academy Awards (including one honorary) and also to become dominant at the box office second only to Gone With The Wind at the time, The Best Years Of Our Lives is an endearing, honest, patient glimpse into the complex struggles facing veterans on the home front.
+As the first film to win eight Academy Awards (including one honorary Oscar) and also the first to become dominant at the box office second only to Gone With The Wind at the time, The Best Years Of Our Lives is an endearing, honest, and patient glimpse into the complex struggles facing veterans on the home front.
 The idea for this well-constructed film originally came from a Time Magazine article in 1944 that was then made into a novel titled Glory for Me by MacKinlay Kantor.
 The novel is the basis for an adapted screenplay by Pulitzer Prize winning scriptwriter Robert E. Sherwood.

 The film follows three American serviceman returning home from World War II to the fictional Midwest hometown of Boone City.
 Their names are: Al Stephenson (Fredric March), a middle-aged platoon sergeant who served in the Pacific theater, Fred Derry (Dana Andrews), an air force bombardier, and Homer Parrish (Harold Russell), a Navy man who tragically lost the use of both hands, forcing him to wear steel hooks.
 Each man’s return home is complicated by myriad factors.
 Al returns to work at the bank where he was formerly employed, only now with a promotion to Vice President in order to distribute G.I.
 Bill loans, however he comes under scrutiny for offering loans to desperate veterans without sufficient proof of collateral.
 In addition, his penchant for excessive drinking gets him into trouble (his wife is played by Myrna Loy).
 Fred returns home to a rebellious wife named Marie (Virginia Mayo) who has taken a rather unsavory job at a nightclub.
 When he returns home she quits her job, but Fred has trouble securing gainful employment so he returns to work at a department where he once worked as a soda jerk.
 Money problems soon become apparent and his low income causes a rift with his wife.
 To complicate matters, following a night out drinking with Al and his family, Fred somewhat accidentally falls in love with Al’s daughter Peggy (Teresa Wright), but he is forced to keep it a secret.
 Lastly, Homer returns home to a family who now treats him uncomfortably and delicately.
 As a result he feels abnormal and out of place.
 This causes him to behave in a wayward and distant manner toward Wilma (Cathy O’Donnell), the girl next door with whom he had a romantic understanding prior to the war.